 Note: This course listing is for informational purposes only and does not constitute a contract between CIEE and any applicant, student, institution, or other party.
 The courses, as described, may be subject to change as a result of ongoing curricular revisions, assignment of lecturers and teaching staff, and program development.
 Courses may be canceled due to insufficient enrollment.

 CIEE Study Center Syllabi

 To view the most recent syllabi for courses taught by CIEE at our Study Centers, visit our syllabi site.

 Intensive Beginning Czech Language

-The two-week intensive (three to five hours per day) course provides students with the basic skills needed to communicate on a daily basis.
+The two-week intensive (three to five hours per day) Czech course provides students with the basic skills needed to communicate on a daily basis.
 The course focuses on grammar, conversation, listening, and reading comprehension.
-The class continues on a weekly basis until the start of the pre-production period.
-Contact hours: 50.
-Recommended credit: 3 semester / 4.5 quarter hours.
+The class continues on a weekly basis until week 6 of the semester.
+Contact hours: 45.
+Credit: 3 semester / 4.5 quarter hours.

 Required CIEE Courses

 This seminar-style course consists of workshops and seminars, encompassing theory and practice.
 The course culminates in the pre-production of a short 16mm film.
 The specific units are screenwriting (short form), cinematography, camera and film language, directing, acting, editing, and sound.
 During this course lectures and preliminary exercises introduce students to techniques and theory in a variety of filmmaking disciplines.
 Students form creative teams, preparing for the end of semester 16mm film projects.
 Contact hours: 60.
 Credit: 4 semester / 6 quarter hours.

 This mentorship and practicum is a continuation of topics in production.
 Entering the practicum with a fully prepared technical script, students engage in pre-production, production, and post-production of a short 16mm film, under the supervision of faculty mentors and the support of FAMU studio production staff.